|

 • October 1 – December 31: The retention of coho is allowed; all Chinook must be released.
 The daily adult bag limit is two coho.

-COLUMBIA RIVER COMPACT ACTION NOTICES
+COLUMBIA RIVER ACTION NOTICES

 COLUMBIA RIVER MANAGEMENT FACT SHEETS